jw2476/cslog/index.typ

 == Stakeholders

 The main stakeholders for my game would be the players as they are the target audience.
 This group can be split into two main demographics: people who are new to MMOs, and those who are coming from an existing MMO.
 To deal with this range of experience levels, I will need to make sure there is a good set of tutorials to make sure players new to the genre can understand the game.
 For gamers more experienced with MMOs, I will need to look at existing games and implement similar feature sets that these players will be expecting, while still adding something new to the game to make it stand out.
+I'll also need to be considering both casual and competitive players, and make mechanics and content to keep both happy.

 To get a representative sample for each demographic, I will be talking to people from varying experience ranges with the genre.
 In addition I will be sending out testing samples throughout the development process, asking both groups for feedback.